dAlvarezDev/dAlvarezDev/README.md

   <img src="header.png" alt="Daniel Álvarez — Full-Stack Developer" width="100%">
 </p>

-# Daniel Álvarez — Full-Stack Software Developer
+# Daniel Alvarez — Full-Stack Software Developer

-Full-Stack Developer with 10+ years of experience building secure, scalable, and mission-critical web applications.
+Full-Stack Developer with 10+ years of experience building mission-critical software solutions for the **medical, hospital, research, and enterprise sectors**.
+Founder of **Black Horse Technologies**, a company dedicated to high-impact software development and the technological infrastructure behind major **medical congresses**, both physical and digital.

-Strong focus on **Laravel**, **Livewire**, **Blade**, **MySQL**, and modern frontend stacks.
+Strong focus on **Laravel**, **Livewire**, **Blade**, **MySQL**, system architecture, secure workflows, and enterprise integrations.
-Proven track record delivering high-impact solutions for hospitals, research institutions, and enterprise organizations.
+Proven track record delivering scalable platforms for institutions, hospitals, associations, and specialized medical organizations across Mexico and South America.
+I have solid experience **leading and managing development teams**, coordinating IT operations, and driving complex projects from planning to execution.

-Currently open to hybrid or on-site opportunities in the **Atlanta / Alpharetta** area.
+Currently open to hybrid or on-site opportunities in the **Atlanta / Alpharetta / Roswell** area.

 ---

 ## 🧠 Core Expertise
-- End-to-end application development (Laravel ecosystem)
+- End-to-end development of web platforms using the Laravel ecosystem
-- API design, authentication, and enterprise systems integration
-- Modular architecture and clean-code engineering
+- **Leadership of technical teams**, task delegation, and project supervision
-- SQL modeling, performance tuning, and data workflows
+- Systems architecture for hospitals, medical associations, and clinical workflows
-- RBAC, workflows, dashboards, auditing and secure operations
+- API design, authentication, RBAC, and high-security user flows
 - High-availability backend development
+- Database modeling, SQL optimization, and large-scale information systems
+- IT strategy, infrastructure, and digital operations for organizations
+- Technology leadership for large medical events (virtual + onsite)

 ---